All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Will semaglutide make my IBS worse?

 It depends on your IBS subtype.
 IBS-D patients may actually see improvement from slowed transit.
 IBS-C patients face a real risk of worsened constipation.
 IBS-M patients may have mixed results.
-Close monitoring with your gastroenterologist is essential GLP-1 for IBS.
+Close monitoring with your gastroenterologist is important GLP-1 for IBS.

 How long should I trial semaglutide for IBS symptoms?